mosfet00/ESP-IDF-EZY-UI/README.md

-# Get Started with rum project
+# Get Started with run project

 Simple code to get ESP-IDF With a CmD options Menu